uci-cbcl/FactorNet/README.md

 The following are arguments for train.py, the training script:
 * `-i inputdirs`.
 Folder(s) containing cell-type specific data for training.
 Examples and a more in-depth explanation can be found in the data folder (required).
-* `-vi validinputdir`.
-A folder containing cell-type specific data for validation (Optional.
-If not specified, validation chromosomes in the training cell lines will be used instead).
+* `-vi validinputdirs`.
+Folder(s) containing cell-type specific data for validation (Optional.
+If not specified, validation chromosomes in the training cell line(s) will be used instead).
 * `-v validchroms`.
 Chromosome(s) to set aside for validation or early stopping (default: chr11).
 * `-t testchroms`.
 Chromosome(s) to set aside for testing.
 Test sequences are never touched throughout training (default: chr1, chr8, chr21).
 * `-e epochs`.
 Number of epochs for training (default: 20)